agnesoft/adb/documentation/design_specification_query.md

 As is.

-#### integers (int64, double)
+#### integers (Int64, Double)

-The `int64` and `double` are always serialized in the little endian byte order regardless of the platform (on big endian platforms the value is converted to little endian first).
+The `Int64` and `Double` are always serialized in the little endian byte order regardless of the platform (on big endian platforms the value is converted to little endian first).
 The value is deserialized as little endian and in case of big endian platform converted to that byte order.

 #### array

-Size of the array in bytes as `int64` followed by the serialized values.
+Size of the array in bytes as `Int64` followed by the serialized values.

 #### object